 The first-time pass rate for the recently-graduated Class of 2016 is 97%.
 Pass rate currently for the Class of 2016 is 100%.
 First-time pass rate for the Class of 2015 was 39 out of 40, or 98% pass rate.
 Pass rate currently for the Class of 2015 is 100%.
 First time pass rate for the Class of 2014 was 31 out of 34, or 91%.
 Pass rate currently for the Class of 2014 is 100%.

 In addition to continuous curriculum and faculty review, the following changes have been implemented in the Institute:

 - Faculty restructuring and reassignment by class

-- Instituted monthly PANCEMASTER examinations with benchmarks for students on Clinical Clerkship to enhance their preparedness for the examination
+- Monthly PANCEMASTER examinations with benchmarks for students on Clinical Rotations to enhance their preparedness for the examination

 - Early identification of students at risk and direction to support services to assure their success

 - Implementation of MSPA 698 Graduate Practice Logistics which reviews important PANCE related clinical topics along with practice information for the graduate PA.